-FEATURED AUTHOR AND HISTORIAN

-Alexandra Richie, DPhil Alexandra Richie is a historian of Germany as well as Central and Eastern Europe, with a specialization in defense and security issues.
+BEST-SELLING AUTHOR AND HISTORIAN Alexandra Richie, DPhil Dr. Alexandra Richie is the Asness Family Foundation Fellow at the Jenny Craig Institute for the Study of War and Democracy and is a historian of Germany and Central and Eastern Europe, with a specialization in defense and security issues.
 She completed her B.A.
-(Hons) in Political Science at the University of Victoria and went on to study at St. Antony's College, Oxford, where she wrote her doctoral thesis, he Political Manipulation of History in East and West Germany.
-Richie is also the author of Faust's Metropolis: A History of Berlin, which was named one of the top ten books of the year by American Publisher's Weekly.
-Her latest book, Warsaw 1944, won the Newsweek Teresa Torańska Prize for best non-fiction book of 2014 and the Kazimierz Moczarski Prize for Best History Book in 2015.
-She has contributed to many articles, documentaries, radio, and television programs, and serves on the Presidential Counselors at The National WWII Museum.
+(Hons) in Political Science at the University of Victoria and went on to study at St. Antony's College, Oxford, where she wrote her doctoral thesis, "The Political Manipulation of History in East and West Germany".
+Richie is also the author of Faust's Metropolis: A History of Berlin (1999), which was named one of the top ten books of the year by American Publisher's Weekly, and Warsaw 1944 (2009), which won the Newsweek Teresa Torańska Prize for best non-fiction book of 2014 and the Kazimierz Moczarski Prize for Best History Book 2015.
+She has contributed to many articles, documentaries, radio, and television programs, and is a past Convener of the Presidential Counselors at The National WWII Museum.
 She is also a member of the Senate at the Collegium Civitas University in Warsaw, Poland, and the Władysław Bartoszewski co-chair of History and International Studies at the Collegium Civitas.
-Dr. Richie is a favorite of Museum travelers and has hosted dozens of tours with The National WWII Museum to destinations in Germany, Poland, along the Elbe, and in the Baltic.
-ALEXANDRA RICHIE WITH TOUR GUESTS AT WWII RUINS NEAR HER HOME OUTSIDE OF WARSAW.
+Dr. Richie has been a featured historian with the Educational Travel Program since 2017.
+Photo: Featured four historian Dr. Alexandra Richie Joins a guest in exploring the Warsaw Oprising Museum on tou Photo courtesy of Stuart Bertie Photography.